Articles-Hub/ROBLOXScript/Library/Orion/OrionLib.md

 ConfigFolder = <string> - The name of the folder where the configs are saved.
 IntroEnabled = <bool> - Whether or not to show the intro animation.
 IntroText = <string> - Text to show in the intro animation.
-SearchBar = {
+LinkVideo = <link> - You have copy link on the website to create a video SearchBar = {
         Default = <string> - The name of the search.
         ClearTextOnFocus = <bool> - The clean text focus of the search.